f20/power-models/README.md

 github.com/f20/power-models
 ===========================

-This repository contains:

-* Perl code to build various Microsoft Excel spreadsheet models, including models that implement the methods used by the regional electricity distribution companies in England, Scotland and Wales to set their use of system charges.
+This repository contains an open source Perl 5 system to construct Microsoft Excel spreadsheet models that address business problems.

+This project's first task was to implement the methods used by the regional electricity distribution companies in England, Scotland and Wales to set their use of system charges.
+It has subsequently expanded to explore other areas to which the Perl-managed spreadsheet model methodology pioneered for distribution charging models can make a useful contribution.

-* Data published by these companies to populate these models, in a structured plain text format (YAML) designed for use with the Perl code above.
+The repository also contains data used by regional electricity distribution companies in England, Scotland and Wales in models to set their use of system charges, in a form suitable for use with the Perl code above, and some (currently undocumented) tools to manage these data.

-To download spreadsheets built using this code, go to http://dcmf.co.uk/models/.
+To download some of the use of system charging workbooks that can be built using this code, go to http://dcmf.co.uk/models/.

-To build spreadsheet models on your own computer using this code, follow the instructions below.
+To get started with building spreadsheet models on your own computer using this code, follow the instructions below.

 Step 1.
 Check or set-up Perl 5.
 --------------------------------

 You need Perl 5, v5.8.8 or later.

 A suitable version of Perl is pre-installed on Apple macOS systems.
 For Microsoft Windows systems, Strawberry Perl (strawberryperl.com) is usually a good choice.
 For FreeBSD, Linux and similar systems, Perl is either pre-installed or readily available from the ports/packages system.

 To test whether you have a suitable version of Perl, try this at the Terminal or command line:

     perl --version